Step-by-Step Guide to Replacing a Toilet

 If Your Floor Flange is Damaged

 Once you’ve removed your old toilet bowl, you may discover that the floor flange—the piece to which the bowl mounts—is damaged.
-If that’s the case, we’d be happy to help you replace it.
+If that’s the case, you have the choice of continually using this plumbing rough-in guide or else, we’d be happy to help you replace it.

 Step 3: Install the New Toilet